lopezemm/ACMELearning/README.md

 ACME learning app is divided in 4 service sections:
 - SignUp: This is the first place to go, you have to register as an Instructor user role or as a Student role.
 - Students: These are the services available for student roles
-- Instructors: These are the services relate dto instructors
+- Instructors: These are the services related to instructors
 - Courses: These are the services to manage courses in the application

 **Roles:**